.png)

 An unusual form of IP is confidential information and trade secrets.
 For instance, products or services, information regarding your customers, sales, pricing and business strategies that you did not want your competitors to know about.

-You need to formulate rules to regulate for classifying which information is confidential:
+You need to formulate rules to classify which information is confidential:

 Ensure that you execute a confidentiality agreement from the onset to ensure that any outsiders are legally obliged to keep it as secret.

-Having an IP strategy enables owners to license IPR to third parties, and also appends a value to a company and may be necessary for potential investors/buyers.
+Having an IP strategy enables owners to license IP rights to third parties, and also appends a value to a company and may be necessary for potential investors/buyers.

 If you must enforce your IP rights, it does not need to be done expensively.
-IP disputes are frequently settled without going to court; infringers might retreat after receiving a legally worded letter notifying them of your IPR, or may accept to start a resolve with you to settle the dispute.
+IP disputes are frequently settled without going to court; infringers might retreat after receiving a cease-and-desist letter notifying them of your IP rights, or may agree to negotiate a settlement.

-Detecting infringements may be easy, for instance, if you see a new competitor applying a name confusingly similar to your registered trademark, or manufacturing goods which you think are related to your patent.
+Detecting infringements may be easy, for instance, if you see a new competitor applying a name confusingly similar to your registered trade mark, or manufacturing goods which you think are related to your patent.
 Instantly provide notice to them that you think they are infringing your IP rights, and endeavour to settle the situation without recourse to litigation.
-It is essential not to threaten litigation which might end up being unjustified.
+It is essential not to threaten litigation which might end up being unjustified: unjustified threats of infringement proceedings are themselves actionable under s 129 of the Patents Act 1990 (Cth), s 129 of the Trade Marks Act 1995 (Cth) and equivalent provisions in the Copyright Act 1968 (Cth) and Designs Act 2003 (Cth).

 In need of intellectual property law support?
 Biztech Lawyers is a multi-award-winning law firm, known for fuelling and protecting tech innovation worldwide.
-Get in touch now to see how we can help.
+Book a call with our team.

 International law firm Biztech Lawyers elevates clients, providing vision and confidence to navigate global markets and seize opportunities.